 But first, I’m going to say something that may be controversial: I think that regular cast iron pans suck.

-I’ve read about the many benefits over the years, from their ability to get hot and stay hot, to the wonderful heirloom quality of them, and the beautiful seasoning they develops over years and decades.
+I’ve read about the many benefits over the years, from their ability to get hot and stay hot, to their wonderful heirloom quality, and the beautiful seasoning they develop over the years and decades.
 But frankly, I don’t care about any of that.
-I want a pan that’s easy to work, that doesn’t weight as much as the armor plating in a bulletproof vest, and that doesn’t need to be babied every time I go to clean it.
+I want a pan that’s easy to work, that doesn’t weigh as much as the armor plating in a bulletproof vest, and that doesn’t need to be babied every time I go to clean it.

 What the heck is Nitrogen Hardening?

 Also known as nitriding, Wikipedia describes it as follows…

 Nitriding is a heat-treating process that diffuses nitrogen into the surface of a metal to create a case-hardened surface.
 These processes are most commonly used on low-alloy steels.
 They are also used on titanium, aluminum, and molybdenum. –Wikipedia

 This process is commonly used for industrial applications, such as strengthening gears, valves, and firearm components.
 It’s highly effective, and yet we rarely see it used outside of industrial-grade products.

 If you’re interested in the full process and science behind nitriding, check out the article I linked above.
 It’s pretty interesting, and given how inexpensive and effective the process is, I think it’s an absolute travesty that nitriding isn’t being used in more consumer goods beyond a few lightweight cast iron pans.

 (Seriously, why aren’t more people using this?
 I would love to know.
 If you have any information on this, leave me a comment below.)

 Why are hard nitriding cast iron skillets better?